KKWD: Early years

 The station was on the air as Top 40 KNBQ in 1965 from the Coronado Shopping Center at 39th and MacArthur (NE Corner).
 In 1971 the station flipped to gospel and changed its call sign to KGOY (K-JOY).
 In 1978 the station was broadcasting inspirational music, then switched to a Christian Adult Contemporary format with the call sign KJIL ("Jesus Is Lord").
 Shortly after being bought by Broadcast Equities, the station call sign was changed to KNTL ("News Talk Leader") on March 19, 1990.
 On April 20, 1991, KNTL became "The Light 105", and began broadcasting a contemporary Christian music format.
 Bott Radio Network acquired the station in November 1994, and kept the format until 1996, when it became Christian Teaching.

-Citadel Broadcasting purchased the station, along with "SportsRadio 640" WWLS-AM and "Sports Talk 1340" KEBC, in 1998.
+Citadel Broadcasting purchased the station, along with "SportsRadio 640" WWLS-AM and the intellectual property and format of "Sports Talk 1340" KGHM (then KEBC), in 1998.
 The purchase was finalized May 4, 1998, but the format was changed in advance (January 17, 1998) to sports talk.
 The station was known as WWLS-FM ("The Sports Animal”), a mirror of WWLS-AM, but on April 11, 2002, the Sports Animal moved to 105.3 FM.
 WWLS-FM then became "K-Bull" with the calls KQBL and adopted a country format.
 The country format did not last long; on December 27, 2002, the station returned to sports-talk “WWLS The Sports Animal."
 The station still operated under the KQBL calls until the WWLS-FM calls returned on March 6, 2003.